Your Two Cents: An SLPA Perspective

 Kira Wright, CCC-SLP

-• Your observations of students' health, interests, and engagement and any recent changes are always valuable.
+• Your observations of students' health, interests, and engagement, as well as any recent changes, are always valuable.
 Have they lost their front teeth?
 Do they talk about the fights they get in on the playground?
 Are they in tears over math?
-These observations can help give a more complete picture of a student, but they also may help your supervising SLP determine which goals to target, and whether or not new goals need to be discussed.
+These observations can help give a more complete picture of a student, but they also may help your supervising SLP determine which goals to target and whether or not new goals need to be discussed.

 • The most important step you can take towards effective communication with your supervising SLP is to make sure that you have a regularly scheduled meeting time (weekly, ideally) to discuss your observations and questions, as well as your SLP's questions and plans for therapy.
 An agenda is helpful to prioritize the discussion and keep you within your scheduled time - some items will have to be pushed to the next week, or dealt with at a different time.